hk2166/hk2166/README.md

 # 💫 About Me:
-👋 Hi, I’m @hk2166<br>👀 I’m interested in Creating Responsive Webpages<br>🌱 I’m currently learning python, HTML and CSS<br>💞️ I’m looking to collaborate on projects<br>📫 How to reach me contact me on github or linkedin(https://www.linkedin.com/in/hemant9610/)<br>😄 Pronouns: He/Him<br>⚡ Fun fact: Why do programmers prefer dark mode?
+👋 Hi, I’m @hk2166<br>👀 I’m interested in Creating Responsive Webpages<br>🌱 I’m currently learning python, HTML, CSS, JS, Node, javaScript, etc<br>💞️ I’m looking to collaborate on projects<br>📫 How to reach me contact me on github or linkedin(https://www.linkedin.com/in/hemant9610/)<br>😄 Pronouns: He/Him<br>⚡ Fun fact: Why do programmers prefer dark mode?
 Because light attracts bugs!
 It’s a little pun on coding and the fact that actual bugs are drawn to light.

 ## 🌐 Socials: